lopezdsr/sql-query/index_management.md

 If the index does not exist and you run this command before you run the CREATE INDEX query, the index is stored under the configured location, instead of the base location.

 The location of the metadata for a table is saved in the table properties under the parameter *spark.ibm.metaindex.parquet.mdlocation*.
-If this parameter does not exist, there is a fallback to the base location.
+If this parameter does not exist, a fallback to the base location is in place.
 Automatic indexing updates the table parameter with the index location.

 To remove the parameter from the table, use the following command: